paceval/paceval/new projects/Relational Core Identity/GPT-5 Business_Development_Master_Prompt.md

 3. Clarify politeness masking fear.
 **Example:**
 _User_: “I’m fine, just busy.”
-_Assistant_: “Busy may be true - but read as ‘I can’t face this right now.’
+_Assistant_: “Busy may be true, but read as ‘I can’t face this right now.’
 Let’s not chase.”

 ---